Gender Reveal Traditions Around the World

 Japan

-- •Intimate family announcements
+- •Intimate dinner gatherings with close family only

-India: "Gender Reveal" with Cultural Sensitivity
+India: Cultural Sensitivity and Diaspora Celebrations

-- •Traditional "Namkaran" (naming ceremony) reveals gender
+- •Traditional "Namkaran" (naming ceremony) post-birth often serves as the first big gender revelation to extended family

 Philippines

-- •Large family gatherings
+- •Large family gatherings where aunts, uncles, and neighbors all attend

 Middle Eastern Traditions